 , an American chef, who has given a TED talk about Eduardo

 , talks about how incredible the taste is: he was aware of aromas and flavours that would be logical if this or that spice had been added, yet this is not the case.
 He tells of how he was ready to bet that it contained aniseed; he could taste this distinctly, but no.

 From what I have found online, it appears that this is almost impossible to get hold of.
 All of it is bought up, even well in advance, by the very, very rich (Emirs from the Gulf, the White house, etc.).

-But there is hope: Eduardo has started working with a Frenchman, Diego Labourdette, to produce foie gras by the same method in the south-west of France.
+hope: Eduardo has started working with a Frenchman, Diego Labourdette, to produce foie gras by the same method in the south-west of France.
 We will not be seeing it supermarkets yet, of course, but at least we will be able to order some…

 A few links: